Indian shares end flat, clock weekly 1.5% gain

 A $1.3 billion stock offering by food delivery startup Zomato was oversubscribed almost eight times before its closing on Friday.

-The Nifty Metal (.NIFTYMET) index rose 1.05%, lifted by gains in Tata Steel (TISC.NS) and JSW Steel (JSTL.NS), a day after the world's biggest producer China recorded a dip in crude steel output.
+The Nifty Metal index rose 1.05%, lifted by gains in Tata Steel and JSW Steel, a day after the world’s biggest producer China recorded a dip in crude steel output.

 ($1 = 74.5140 Indian rupees)